komoto48g/mwxlib/demo/readme.md

 ## mwx.Frame

-The simplest frame, which consits of
+The simplest frame, which consists of
 - simple menubar
 - simple statusbar
 - simple shell